Shortstown

 Shortstown is a village and civil parish on the outskirts of Bedford, on a ridge above the River Great Ouse, originally called Tinkers Hill.
 The ridge overlooks Harrowden to the north and Cotton End to the south.
 The village name is taken from Short Brothers.
 The Admiralty established an airship works for the company in 1916.
-The company pulled out of airship work just three years later, but the name Shortstown stuck.
+The company pulled out of airship work just three years later, but the name Shortstown remained.

 Village history

 Shortstown was built on Tinker's Hill, Harrowden.
 Before it was built, a windmill stood on the site from 13th to 16th century.
 From 17th to 18th century, the area was known as Windmill Hill.
 Shortstown started with the establishment of the Airship Works in 1917 when housing for the workforce was built next to the airfield.
 In 1918 and 1927, sheds (later Grade II* listed buildings) were built for the R100 and R101 airships which then represented the latest passenger flight technology.
 The village was originally built by the Short Brothers for its workers, but evolved into a settlement for people working at the RAF Cardington base.

 A map from 1915 of an area where Shortstown now stands.

 A map from 1946 of an area where Shortstown now stands.

 Shortstown was only created from 1916 onwards.
 The land originally lay in the township of Eastcotts which was itself a part of the ancient parish of Cardington.
 Eastcotts became a separate civil parish in 1866.

 The site selected for the Short Brothers airship works was broad, level and unobstructed.
 It had good road and rail links with London and was beyond the range of World War I German bombers based in Belgium.

 In October 1916, the site was acquired by the Admiralty from the Whitbread Estate for £110,000.
 Short Brothers planned to build housing for 600 employees in a new settlement near to the works.
 By June 1919, one hundred and fifty one homes in a "simplified neo-Georgian style", mostly of red brick with dark red tile roofs had been constructed.
 Architects were Robert Burns Dick and James Cackett of Newcastle upon Tyne.
 The houses were arranged in groups of terraces and a social club was built.

 Short Brothers vacated the Cardington site on 1 April 1919 and it was taken over by the government and renamed the Royal Airship Works.